MaastrichtU-IDS/dsri-documentation/website/docs/mpi-jobs.md

 ```

-3. Once this has been set, run the job in the current project on the DSRI (`oc project my-project`):
+3. Once this has been set, create the job in your current project on the DSRI (change with `oc project my-project`):

 ```bash
 oc create -f tensorflow-mnist.yaml
 ```

 You should see the 2 workers and the main job running in your project **Topology** page in the DSRI web UI.
+You can then easily check the logs of the launcher and workers.

-You can now take a look at, and edit, the different files to run your custom MPI job on the DSRI:
+To run your own MPI job on the DSRI, you can take a look at, and edit, the different files provided by the [MPI Operator example](https://github.com/kubeflow/mpi-operator/tree/master/examples/horovod):

 🐍 [`tensorflow_mnist.py`](https://github.com/kubeflow/mpi-operator/blob/master/examples/horovod/tensorflow_mnist.py): the python script with the actual job to run